wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/linux/wazuh_server_packages_deb.rst

         # service wazuh-api status

 .. note::
   Now, that the Wazuh API is installed, we strongly recommend securing the API.
-In the following document :ref:`securing_api` you will learn how to enable the HTTPS comunication, how to change the default user and password and more.
+In the following document :ref:`securing_api` you will learn how to enable the HTTPS communication, how to change the default user and password and more.

 .. _wazuh_server_packages_deb_filebeat: